General BVU Information

 - For additional information, please contact the Business Office.

 This policy addresses the process and timeline for submitting documents required when a student is selected for verification.

-This policy will detail the correct procedure to follow if you find the need to withdraw from BVU during a term/semester.
-Information is also available on BVU's Administrative Withdrawal Policy.
+This policy will detail the correct procedure to follow if you find the need to withdraw from BVU's Graduate & Professional Studies program during a term.

-This link provides students with contact information for filing a complaint with any state in which a student resides while attending BVU.
+The link below provides students with contact information for filing a complaint with any state in which a student resides while attending BVU.